Cisco Compliance Audit

 Storm Control¶

-Checks can enforce threshold behavior based on interface speed tiers (10G/1G/100M), reducing one-size-fits-none policy mistakes.
+Checks can enforce threshold behaviour based on interface speed tiers (10G/1G/100M), reducing one-size-fits-none policy mistakes.

 BPDU Guard and Root Guard Matrix¶